Pennsylvania Most Effective Basins Grants 2022 Request for Proposals

 All proposals will be screened for relevance, accuracy, completeness, and compliance with NFWF and funding source policies.
 Each proposal will then be evaluated based on the extent to which it meets the following criteria for the PA-MEB program.
-Bolded criteria are considered the primary evaluation criteria for the program.
+Underlined criteria are considered the primary evaluation criteria for the program.

 - Total Agricultural Nitrogen Load Reduction Potential: Proposal contributes meaningful agricultural nitrogen load reduction outcomes in support of the Chesapeake Bay TMDL, Pennsylvania’s Phase III WIP and, as applicable, associated Countywide Action Plans.

 - Conservation and Farm Management Co-Benefits: Proposed implementation actions yield clear and meaningful co-benefits for regional ecosystem conservation and restoration goals and farm management outcomes.

 - Cost-Effectiveness for Agricultural Nitrogen Load Reduction: Proposals that demonstrate the greatest cost-effectiveness for agricultural nitrogen load reductions (i.e., $/lb.
 N reduced) will generally be the most competitive proposals.